bananadroid/android_manifest/README.md

 --------------------------------------------------------------------------------------------------------
 TutelOS
 ====================
-(as of right now your only building bananadroid using this repo)
+(as of right now your only building bananadroid using this repo but it doesnt work using the tutel command)

 To initialize your local repository, use this command:
 -----------------------------------------------------